sdennett55/dev_blog/posts/how-to-easily-get-a-cvs-covid-vaccine-appointment.md

 Incredibly, the process on the CVS website is still much better and more intuitive than most if not all of the existing government websites for booking vaccine appointments.

 Fortunately for CVS customers, there is a solution for even non-techies to **allow the CVS website to keep searching for vaccine availability for you** without you having to manually refresh the page and click on any buttons yourself.
+This technique should only be attempted during the normal working hours of your local CVS stores.
+Using a desktop or tablet device is also easier than attempting this on mobile.

 ## Steps to enable automatic searching of vaccine availability